Accessible sidewalks provide access to the historic Hovander House, playground, restroom, Group Picnic Shelter, and the Hovander River Trail.

 The Hovander House was built of 52,000 board feet of handpicked clear Western Red Cedar and Douglas Fir.
 Several Scandinavian design elements were used, such as large windows for light, and sculpting patterns for interior moldings and exterior gingerbread.
 Originally all the woodwork of this six-room, two story house, was treated inside and out with linseed oil.
 The overall scale and use of the ornamentation gives the Hovander House a manor-like appearance.
 The house was completed in 1903 and the 60-foot high barn, one of the largest wood barns in the County, was finished eight years later.
 The house is furnished with original pieces brought from Sweden by the family, and other furniture collected by Otis Hovander.
 Visitors can tour the Hovander House through the summer season's regularly scheduled tours or arrange for a private or group tour through the Park Ranger.

 The Hovander House is open to the general public for tours.
-Summer tour hours for 2018 are Friday, Saturday and Sunday from 1pm to 4pm.
+Summer tour hours are Friday, Saturday and Sunday from 1pm to 4pm.
 Please contact the park at 360.384.3444 for additional information.

 Additional items available include: Portable BBQ Grill, Volleyball Set, and Stock Tubs for beverages

 |Located adjacent to the animal contact area to the east of the barnyard, the play equipment is a big hit with kids and parents alike.
 Two distinct play areas, one for toddlers and another for children ages 5-12.
 In keeping with its location near the barn and animal area, the playground is designed in a farm style.|